yw14218/amiga_extra/amiga_manip/README.md

 ## high-level services (made with low&mid levels and APIs optimisable)

 ### grasp executor
-Given a pose in any frame, an intended grripper grasp type, and a desired approaching distance, plan a grasp accounting for gripper-arm offset.
+Given a pose in any frame, an intended gripper grasp type, and the desired approaching distance, plan a grasp accounting for gripper-arm offset.
-Approach and then move to target
+Approach and then move to the target

  ```
 /amiga/offline_manipulation/grasp_executor